 My alarm goes off at five am making me groan.
-Today was the beginning of the holiday season and I knew I would be swamped with work.
+Today was the beginning of the holiday season, and I knew they would swamp me with work.
 I had to drop my son Callum off at daycare while I worked my day job as a secretary with Vivianne at MacNee Inc. Then I would start my night shift as a server at Young and Long’s Steakhouse.
 Vivianne offered to keep Callum for me at night so I could pick up the extra shifts.
 I wanted to get Callum gifts for Christmas and his birthday coming up in January.
 Daycare isn’t cheap, and no one is helping me with Callum.
 His father Nick found out when I was pregnant with him and dropped me like a nasty habit.
 Ironic because Nick is addicted to meth.

 “Good morning, munchkin, did you go potty?”
-I ask, we’ve been potty training.
+I ask.
+We’ve been potty training.

 “Yes.”
 Callum slams his head onto my shoulder, making me wince.
-He loves rough play, and with my autoimmune disease I bruise easily.
+He loves rough play, and with my autoimmune disease, I bruise easily.

 “Good.
 Let me get dressed and then I’ll help you.”
 I set him down and reach into my closet, pulling out my typical work look.
 An empire waist dress with a cardigan, the dress lay over my stomach hiding the baby weight I never could lose.